Largest US immigration raids in a decade net 680 arrests

 “It was a sad situation inside,” Candelaria said.

-Mississippi is the nation’s fifth-largest chicken producing state and the tough jobs at the plants have mainly been filled by Latino immigrants eager to take whatever work they can get.
+Mississippi is the nation’s fifth-largest chicken producing state and the plants’ tough processing jobs have mainly been filled by Latino immigrants eager to take whatever work they can get.
 Chicken plants dominate the economies of Morton and other small towns east of Jackson.

 Based in Park Ridge, Illinois, Koch is one of the largest poultry producers in the U.S, with operations in Mississippi and five other states.
 The company didn’t respond to telephone calls and emails seeking comment.